Ignite My Future in School: a 21st century skill

-TCS’ Ignite My Future in School, launched in 2017 in partnership with Discovery Education, is a transdisciplinary education program and pioneering initiative which aims to transform the way students learn.
+TCS’ Ignite My Future in School (IMFIS), launched in 2017 in partnership with Discovery Education, is a transdisciplinary education program and pioneering initiative which aims to transform the way students learn.

-The program ignites the spark of curiosity and problem solving through computational thinking- a foundational skill for successful careers in every sector.
-IMFIS was created to equip schools with resources to advance teaching and learning as they work to prepare their students for success in the 21st Century.
+The program ignites the spark of curiosity and problem solving through computational thinking, a foundational skill for successful careers in every sector.
+IMFIS was created to equip teachers with resources to advance student learning as schools work to prepare their students for success in the 21st Century.

-IMFIS provides a pioneering curriculum that embeds Computational Thinking into core subjects such as language arts, science, math, social studies using a transdisciplinary approach.
-Educators are provided with high quality professional development content that aligns with existing curricular requirements, enabling them to reach students in a compelling, hands-on manner to learn computational thinking concepts and apply such digital skills to solve real world problems.
+IMFIS provides a pioneering curriculum that embeds computational thinking into core subjects such as language arts, science, math, and social studies using a transdisciplinary approach.
+Educators are provided with high quality professional development and content that aligns with existing curricular requirements, enabling them to reach students in a compelling, hands-on manner to learn computational thinking concepts and apply such digital skills to solve real world problems.

-Building Community is important which is why we launched the Learning Leader Community, a network of educators who are active in their classrooms, schools and communities – they are the changemakers who help power this Computational Thinking movement.
+Collaboration is important which is why we launched the Learning Leaders Community, a global network of educators who are active in their classrooms, schools, and communities.
+They are the changemakers who help power this computational thinking movement.
 Now more than ever educators need to be connected to one another.
-Teachers that opt into this community have the opportunity to learn from one another, exchange ideas and celebrate successes..
+Teachers that opt into this community have the opportunity to learn from one another, exchange ideas, and celebrate successes.

-With over 200 teachers from across the U.S. and Canada, this teacher community and movement quickly grew to include educators from other parts of the world.
-Today, our community continues to grow and reflect diversity in the classroom and our world.
+With teachers from across the U.S. and Canada, this teacher community and movement quickly grew to include over 200 educators from other parts of the world.
+Today, our Learning Leaders continue to grow and reflect diversity in the classroom and our world.
 Current Learning Leaders are from: United States, Canada, Mexico, Chile, Bermuda and England.

 Computational Thinking Strategies: